 If I want Chinese food around here, I usually have to make it myself.
-We have one restaurant with a few decent Chinese dishes, but it’s only open a few months a year (when the tourists are here).
+We have one restaurant with a few decent Asian dishes, but it’s only open a few months a year (when the tourists are here).
 I used to love eating General Tso’s Chicken, but it’s often fried first and then coated in a sticky sweet sauce that doesn’t really make it heart-healthy or diabetic-friendly.
 When I saw this recipe for a healthier version in Ching’s Everyday Easy Chinese by Ching-He Huang, I knew I had to try it.

 Ching’s recipe is quick and easy, always a plus, but it calls for yellow bean sauce, which I couldn’t find in any of my local markets.
 In the back of her book, Ching includes a glossary that says yellow bean sauce is “made from fermented yellow soy beans, dark brown sugar and rice wine.”
 Once I read that, I decided hoisin sauce would be a decent substitute.
 If you can find yellow bean sauce, by all means, use it.

 This low-carb General Tso’s Chicken is both sweet and spicy.
 It has some heat, but it’s not overpowering.
 (The CompostMaster’s head didn’t even sweat while he was eating it.)
 You can serve the chicken with the chiles for a pop of color, but don’t actually eat the chiles.
 I’m sure you already knew this, but just in case …